indico/indico/doc/guides/source/Chat/XMPPClients.rst

 - Type the name you want to give this account in the Resource box.
 For example, Work or CERN.

-- Type your NICE password into the Password box. :warning:`DO NOT check "Remember password", since it will be saved in plain text and it could cause a security problem`.
+- Type your CERN password into the Password box. :warning:`DO NOT check "Remember password", since it will be saved in plain text and it could cause a security problem`.

 - Click the Advanced tab.